-21 Ways to be Wealthy in Your 20s
+21 Ways To Make Money In Your 20s And Be Wealthy (2023)

 11. Set a budget

 My favorite book on budgeting is The Debt-Free Spending Plan by Joanneh Nagler.
 She sets up an easy step-by-step process of balancing your budget to get out of debt.
-But it’s useful information for even someone with little to no debt.
+But it’s valuable information for even someone with little to no debt.

 12. Pay More on Your Debt Than the Minimum

-You cannot consider yourself wealthy in your 20s if you have a mountain of student debt, credit card debt, or any obligation.
+You cannot make money in your 20s if you have a mountain of student debt, credit card debt, or any obligation.
 If you have debt, pay more than the minimum to get ahead.
-I currently pay more on my long-term debts, such as my mortgage, personal loans, car payment, credit cards, student loan debt, etc.
+I currently spend more on my long-term debts, such as my mortgage, personal loans, car payment, credit cards, student loan debt, etc.

 By paying one more extra year on my mortgage alone, I am cutting seven years off the time it takes to pay off.
 Pay more than the minimum, and your debt, like student loans, will shrink quickly.